quantavil/obsidian/Testing/Selenium MCQ.md

 2. In an agile project, what would you call a chart that contains the progress of stories done over time and is used to track the project progress?
 	*Burn-up Chart*

+---

+1. When can a scrum team mark a project done?

+Development is done

+Testing is done

+Defects are fixed and working as expected

+*All the above*

+2. In Test Planning and Design Phase, which technique is called as ' Branch Testing or Control Flow Testing '.

+ *Decision Coverage*